Special Educational Needs and Disability (SEND) and Inclusion Policy

 We make reasonable adjustments to include children with disabilities.
 This may involve treating a child with disabilities more favourably than others in order to ensure they benefit from the same opportunities as others.
 This does not necessarily mean that the child has special educational needs.

 Our planning for Personal, Social and Emotional development through the curriculum teaches children to be aware of and positively value the differences between people as well as the similarities, and to be sensitive to one another’s needs.

 Identification, assessment and review

 Some children are identified as having SEND before or on admission to nursery school.
 Some children’s needs are identified or emerge during their time at nursery.
 We are committed to the early identification of special educational needs, and to a graduated response.
-The same principle applies to children who are gifted and talented, and require additional provision.
+The same principle applies to children who are more able, and require additional provision.

 - Local families are able to access a weekly ‘Stay and Play’ session at the school, which may lead to early identification of additional needs.

 - Through our 2-3 year old provision.